 Question: Why do car manufacturers recommend resistor spark plugs, aren’t they needed to suppress interference (EMI) with my radio or engine management system?

-Answer: There are many reasons for OEM’s to use resistor plugs.
-One reasons is actually emissions.
+Answer: There are many reasons for OEMs to use resistor plugs.
+One reason is actually emissions.
 Since the resistor is a obstacle it forces the spark voltage to be higher, assuring combustion in a lean mixture.
-Also resistor plugs are MUCH cheaper to produce.
+Also, resistor plugs are MUCH cheaper to produce.
 You will never find resistor plugs in serious race cars, yet these cars use some of the most sophisticated engine management systems and data acquisition systems.
 But these cars have no EMI problem.
 Why?
 Because the resistor in the plug is NOT needed to suppress EMI.
 The spark happens inside the combustion chamber where he is completely shielded by the metal cylinder head.
 No EMI can escape the combustion chamber.

 Answer: Yes, some engines need less timing advance.
 Mostly engines with a large cylinder bore diameter, or inefficient combustion chambers.
 This is the direct result of much faster and improved combustion.